Home » Office 365 » Office 365 Tenant To Tenant Migration: Detailed Guide

 Step 1: Planning the Migration

 Planning is a very important part of the migration process.
 You should make a clear roadmap and identify the objectives.
-This way you can carry out a migration process that is hassle free.
+This way, you can carry out a hassle-free migration process.
 It is advised that users plan for the migration process at least two weeks in advance.
 Below are the points that you should consider while creating a plan:

 • Preparing the tenant –